tiprankstipranks

 We face risks associated with our international business.

-Our international business operations may be subject to additional and different risks than our U.S. business.
-Failure to comply with U.S. government laws and regulations applicable to international business such as the Foreign Corrupt Practices Act or U.S. export control regulations could have an adverse impact on our business with the U.S. government and could expose us to administrative, civil or criminal penalties and may expose us to potentially significant contract losses.
-In addition, we provide services and solutions in support of U.S. government customers in countries with governments that may be or may become unstable or are in areas of active military or intelligence operations.
-Operating in such environments may increase the risk of an incident resulting in injury or loss of life, or damage or destruction of property, or inability to meet our contractual obligations.
-Although our international operations have historically generated a small proportion of our revenues, we do not know the impact that these regulatory, geopolitical and other factors may have on our business in the future and any of these factors could adversely affect our business.
+Our international operations, which have historically generated a small portion of our revenues, may be subject to additional and different risks than our domestic operations.
+Failure to comply with U.S. government laws and regulations applicable to international business, such as the Foreign Corrupt Practices Act and U.S. export control regulations, could have an adverse impact on our business with the U.S. government and could expose us to administrative, civil, or criminal penalties, and potentially significant contract losses.
+We provide services and solutions in support of U.S. government customers in countries that are politically unstable, active conflict zones, or subject to high-risk intelligence operations.
+Operating in these environments may increase the risk of an incident resulting in injury or loss of life, property damage or destruction, or the inability to meet our contractual obligations.
+It is impossible to predict the impact that these regulatory, geopolitical, and other factors may have on our business in the future.

 Natural and Human Disruptions - Risk 1